awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    aws ssm get-parameter-history --name "/Test/IAD/helloWorld"
    ```

-1. Execute the following command to use this parameter in a Run Command command\.
+1. Execute the following command to use this parameter in a command\.

    ```
    aws ssm send-command --document-name "AWS-RunShellScript" --parameters "commands=["echo {{ssm:/Test/IAD/helloWorld}}"]" --targets "Key=instance-ids,Values=the ID of an instance configured for Systems Manager"